lichanghao/lichanghao.github.io.old/_posts/2019-03-26-Daily Recording March.md

 7. Took 1 hour reading the book Time as a Friend, very roughly but inspired me a lot.

 8. Went to sleep at 12:30AM.

+# 3/26/2019

+1. Getting up at 7AM

+2. Kinetics class from 9AM to 10:30AM

+3. Swimming from 11:00AM to 12:00PM

+4. Researching in MSC (read two papers, one about the thermodynamic theory of surface tension. finished the free diamond surface calculation) from 12:20PM to 3:00PM

+5. Coming back home and sleeping from 3:30PM to 6:00PM

+6. Setting up the comsol model for liquid metal project from 6:00PM to 7:00PM

+7. Eating dinner and playing card game in Mutong's home

+8. Went to sleep at 12:00AM.